GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-09-6-data-lineage-with-dataproc.md

 <hr>
 <hr>

-## 4. Orchestraing the above jobs with Apache Airflow on Cloud Composer - and associated lineage graph
+## 4. Orchestrating the above jobs with Apache Airflow on Cloud Composer - and associated lineage graph